weisuofayuba/ghc/docs/users_guide/phases.rst

     :ghc-flag:`-fno-expose-internal-symbols <-fexpose-internal-symbols>`
     suppresses all non-global symbol table entries, resulting in smaller object file sizes at the expense of debuggability.

+.. ghc-flag:: -prefer-bytecode
+    :shortdesc: Generate and use bytecode rather than object to run TH splices
+    :type: dynamic
+    :category: codegen

 .. _options-linker: